heinzc/PrivacyService/README.md

 The value *value* represents the final aggregate.

 #### participateInAggregation
 This is called automatically by a privacy service, which started an aggregation.
 This action is used to ask a privacy service to participate in it.
 Returns the blinded measurement, if input is all right and requester is allowed to aggregate.
+Only trusted initiators and own devices are allowed to call this.

 Input: